-The Gospel according to John specifically speaks of an inscription written by Pilot himself, and placed over Jesus as He hung on the cross.
-The inscription usually bore the charges against the person being hung.
-In this case, Pilot’s inscription was written as an identification.
+The Gospel according to John specifically speaks of an inscription written by Pilot himself and placed over Jesus as He hung on the cross.

-The Jewish scribes of that day used a method of interpretation whereby the first letters in a sequence of words were combined to discern further meanings.
-Often, the first letters of the words were enlarged for emphasis.
+The Jewish scribes of that day used a method of interpretation whereby the first letters in a sequence of word to discern further meanings.
+Often, they enlarged the first letters of each word were enlarged for emphasis.

 The Roman Catholic church borrowed this idea when they placed the four letters, INRI, on the crucifix.
 These are the first letters of the four words that make up the inscription in Latin.
 When translated into English, the result yields a phrase containing six or seven words.
 In Latin there are only four words.
 They are Iesus Nazarenus Rex Iudaeorum.
 INRI.